drpetersonfernandes/SimpleLauncher/parameters.md

 **Fullscreen Parameter:** -window (will load in windowed mode)<br>

 This emulator is available for Windows-x64 and Windows-arm64.<br>
+**Attention**<br>
-To use this emulator you need the use a MAME compatible set of ROMs, with the right filenames.<br>
+To use this emulator you need to use a MAME compatible set of ROMs, with the right filenames.<br>
 You can find the right set of ROMs on the [PleasureDome](https://pleasuredome.github.io/pleasuredome/index.html) website.
+Look for MAME Software List ROMs.
 I am not affiliated with PleasureDome in any way.

 .